taoheorg/taohe/doc/Errors.md

 ## Function `general`

-This is used for general TaoHe errors, not part of any specific module
+This is used for general TaoHe errors, not part of any specific module.

 <pre><code><b>public</b> <b>fun</b> <a href="Errors.md#0x2f66c09143acc52a85fec529a4e20c85_Errors_general">general</a>(reason: u64): u64